 A recent notice from the Club's Chinese correspondents has informed us of the intention of the Chinese government to approve the expansion of fish farms in the navigable waters close to the Chinese port of Lanshan.

 The Club’s correspondent in the area is concerned that with the increasing number of claims arising from vessels entering fishery farms in the area these might be increased further.
-They have issued the following warning which we would recommend Members, trading to the area, read in detail.
+The warning they have issues is available to read on the attached Bulletin.

 Cause of the Situation

 In China, the local Ocean and Fishery Administration is authorized to approve use of the sea area, while the safety of navigation is governed by local Maritime Safety Administration (MSA), so that some of the approved fishery farms are so close to the channels as to endanger navigation safety.
 In addition, the laws for fishery culture activities and for navigation safety are in conflict.
 For example, under Chinese law, it is arguable who should be the rightful subject to apply for issuance of notice to mariners.

 9238 - Bulletin 844 262 KB